angoldst/Sleep_Diary_Calculator/README.md

 - Update `study_config.R` diary name
 - Update `study_config.R` file to include the subjec ID that you are interested in (should be in the format of `COVIDXXX`)
 - Generate the report by running: `source('./run_report.R')

+The report will be stored in the subject folder as an html file with the current date.